wagtail-examples/wagtail-wordpress-connector/docs/setup.md

 This example has a Wordpress instance with test data and a Wagtail instance with the WordPress connector installed so you can see how the importer works.

+## The CLI

+The CLI is used to run the example.
+The CLI is a wrapper around all the parts required to run the example.
+It uses Docker to run the WordPress instance and UV to run the Wagtail/Django instance.

+Once you have followed the virtual environment setup instructions below, you can run `go` to see the available commands.

 ## Wordpress CLI and test data

 The WordPress CLI is used to setup and initialse the WordPress instance.